JanKaczmarkiewicz/teleport-challenge-fe/README.md

 #### /login

-A login screen where an unauthenticated user is automatically redirected to (and then taken back to original URL).
+A login screen where an unauthenticated user is automatically redirected to (and then taken back to the original URL).

 #### /not-found

-Not found page where user is automatically redirected to in case folder does not exist.
+Not found page, where a user is automatically redirected to in case folder, does not exist.

 #### /folder/\*\*/\*

-Page displaying single folder content.
+The page displays single folder content.

 ### Design